topofocus/active-orient/README.md

 		   "cluster"=>16, "record"=>43},
         @attributes={"out"=>"#31:23", "in"=>"#31:15", "transform_to"=>"very bad" }>
 ```
-The Attributes "in" and "out" can be used to traverse:
+The Attributes "in" and "out" can be used to move across the graph
 ```ruby
    start.e1[0].out.something
    ---> "not_nice